adam-milbourne/hangman823/README.md

 The aim of the project is to create a working hangman game that randomly picks a word and allows the player to guess letters until solving the word or losing

+Milestone 4 starts a new direction of creating the hangman game using a class.
+In the milestone a word will be chosen and will ask you to guess letters based on a list which looks like this: [_][_][_], Also set up is lives and words guessed as well as unique words left.

 ## installation
 TODO: write installation instructions (click download ?)